-Use our widgets below to compare the public betting percentages and the percent of money bet on each spread, total, and moneyline bet for Super Bowl LVII on February 12, 2023.
+Use our widgets below to compare the public betting percentages and the percent of money bet on each spread, total, and moneyline bet for this week of the NFL season.

 What are Public & Consensus Betting Percentages